My thoughts on Boston’s infamous public transit

 For an additional comparison of convenience, the Seoul subway’s Line 2 is the metro’s “circle” line with 51 stations and a total distance of 60.2 kilometers (37.4 miles).
 It would allow, in Boston’s terms, an individual to travel from Malden to Cambridge in around 20 minutes or less.

 With the MBTA, said individual would have to take the Orange Line south to Downtown Crossing station, then transfer to the northbound Red Line train to Alewife.
 This trip would take roughly an hour one way.

 The Seoul Metro is not the only subway system with the convenience of a circle line.

 In Japan, the Yamanote Line is known as Tokyo’s most important train line.
 It stretches 34.5 kilometers (about 22 miles) in a circle that connects Tokyo’s major city centers.
 A trip around the whole circle takes approximately one hour, according to the Japan RailPass official site.

 Berlin’s underground metro system is called the U-Bahn and is accompanied by the S-Bahn that runs above ground.
-The S-Bahn’s ring line, or the “Ringbahn” runs around Berlin’s city centers for about 37 kilometers.
+The S-Bahn’s ring line, or the “Ringbahn” runs around Berlin’s city centers for about 37 kilometres.
 It has a total of 27 stations and takes around one hour for a complete loop.